nearbeach/NearBeach/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/robotichead.svg?style=social)

 NearBeach is currently in beta development.
 If you find any issues, or require any help, please do not hesitate to contact on our forums. https://help.nearbeach.org

 ## What is NearBeach?

-NearBeach is a project and task management tool (PATMT) with a basic customer relationship management tool to help you manage your projects and task.
-The phillosophy of NearBeach is to be easy to install and use, be open sourced, be flexible, and aimed at small/personal organisation to large enterprises.
+NearBeach is an open source project management system, built using Django and VueJS.
+The phillosophy of NearBeach is to be easy to install and use, be open sourced, and to be flexible.
+NearBeach is currently aimed at small/personal organisation to large enterprises.
 Each new module brought to NearBeach expands it's capability tenfold and brings it closer to a competing product.

 ## Helpful links